-If you want a fast divorce in Illinois, you’ll need to meet the residency requirements and find a way to settle things with your spouse.
+If you want a fast divorce in Illinois, you'll need to meet the residency requirements and find a way to settle things with your spouse.
 Contested divorces can take several months depending on the number of issues in your case and whether your case requires a lengthy trial.
-See 750 Ill.
+(750 Ill.
 Comp.
-Stat. § 5/401(a) (2020).
+Stat. § 5/401(a).)

 If you're handling your case without an attorney, you'll be responsible for knowing where and what to file in your divorce.
 You'll need to file your case in the proper venue (court location) or a judge could end up transferring or throwing out your case altogether.
 The proper venue is the family court in the county where you or your spouse resides.
 The Illinois Judicial Branch has a court locator you can use to identify the court where you should begin your divorce.

-In Illinois, the entry-level trial courts are called circuit courts.
-There are 24 judicial circuits in Illinois, and each of them is responsible for the judicial work in one or more counties.
-Circuit courts have jurisdiction to hear most civil cases, including divorces.
-The circuit courts are divided into subdivisions, including a family division that exclusively handles juvenile, adoption, domestic abuse and divorce cases.
-You’ll need to locate the correct circuit court to proceed with your divorce.
+Illinois' 24 judicial circuit courts oversee divorce cases and trials.
+The circuit courts are divided into subdivisions, including a family division that exclusively handles juvenile, adoption, domestic abuse, and divorce cases.
+You'll need to locate the correct circuit court to proceed with your divorce.